ajleeson/research_blog/_posts/2023-11-07-courses-and-model-uncertainty.md

 I also plan to explore more model evaluation literature this week.

-Another thought: I'm thinking that we may need to conduct spin-up experiments before conducting a formal model evaluation.
+Another thought: I'm thinking that we may need to conduct spin-up experiments before formally quantifying uncertainty model uncertainty.
 I found some ostensibly relevant literature assessing the variability between different models in the CMIP5 attributed to different spin-up procedures (Séférian et al, 2016).
 I'll look into this more in the upcoming week as well.
 Parker and Jilian also shared some literature related to residence times and adjustment times that could be relevant to spin-up timescales.

 ---
 ## References